 Non-executive directors play an important role in the governance of the Supreme Court and JCPC.
 They provide independent insight and an experienced voice at Management Board level to complement our executive team.

-The Supreme Court and JCPC has two non-executive directors.
+The Supreme Court and JCPC have three non-executive directors.

 Tim was appointed as a non-executive director of the UK Supreme Court in August 2019.